Tom Beugelsdijk: Sparta Rotterdam

 Beugelsdijk joined Sparta Rotterdam on 14 August 2020, signing two-year contract.

 In July 2022, he was suspended for five matches after betting on games in which he himself participated.

 Helmond Sport

 Beugelsdijk signed a three-year contract with Eerste Divisie club Helmond Sport on 16 July 2022.
+The contract was terminated early by mutual consent on 27 June 2023.